 Which skin conditions are treated with mycophenolate mofetil?

-These include severe psoriasis, severe atopic dermatitis, blistering conditions, lupus erythematosus, dermatomyositis, sarcoidosis, necrobiosis lipoidica, cutaneous vasculitis and pyoderma gangrenosum.
-(Further information is available about each of the underlined skin conditions in the corresponding Patient Information Leaflet on the BAD website).
+- These include severe atopic dermatitis (eczema), blistering conditions, lupus erythematosus, dermatomyositis, sarcoidosis, necrobiosis lipoidica, cutaneous vasculitis, morphoea and pyoderma gangrenosum.

 When should I take mycophenolate mofetil?